jessehattabaugh/react-state-patterns/readme.md

 With Redux, there is only one Store.
 Components are always stateless.
 Components get their props connected to action creators and the Store's state using Container Components.

 ## Pros
-* Stateless components are easier to reason about
+* Stateless components
-* Store and Actions are injected into Components making them easier to test
+* Presentation Components don't require knowledge of Stores or Actions

 ## Cons
-* Container Components add extra boilerplate
+* Container Components add extra cognitive load and code